Health Care System Fails Many Transgender Americans

 Surgery on reproductive organs is expensive, so many people leave them alone.
 That means a trans man with a uterus — or a trans woman with a prostate — might have to endure embarrassing, awkward questions from health care providers when getting regular care, such as an annual physical.

-Baker had no trouble providing examples."What do you mean you need a cervical pap test for a man or a prostate exam for a woman?" he asked.
+Baker had no trouble providing examples."What do you mean you need a cervical Pap test for a man or a prostate exam for a woman?" he asked.
 "How do we compute that?
 You shouldn't have that part, so we don't know what to do with you."

-Those were the kind of questions Yee Won Chong had to face when he was diagnosed with stage 2 breast cancer.
-He'd undergone what's known as top surgery, where breast tissue is removed and the chest is reconstructed to a more masculine appearance.
+Those were the kinds of questions Yee Won Chong had to face when he was diagnosed with stage 2 breast cancer.
+He had undergone what's known as top surgery, where breast tissue is removed and the chest is reconstructed to a more masculine appearance.
 However, he later developed cancer in the remaining breast tissue.
 His doctor didn't know how to code him into the medical records system.

 "I'm her first transgender patient," Chong explained.
 But he was lucky.
 His oncologist, Dr. Tammy De La Melana, committed herself and her office team to the best possible care for Chong.
 And in a coincidence that Chong described as freaky, his roommate, who is also transmasculine, discovered he had ovarian cancer.
 They're working now on a documentary about their experiences, called Trans Dudes with Lady Cancer.